jeanbaptisteb/ACT/README.md

 - adding support for tests of homogeneity and tests of fit
 - improving documentation
 - making it available as a package on pypi
-- generating better formatted reports
+- generating better formatted reports (heatmaps, etc.)